Breaking Bad (franchise): Metástasis (2014)

 On March 13, 2013, after several days of speculation fueled by Univision, Sony confirmed that it would be making a Spanish-language remake of Breaking Bad titled Metástasis starring Diego Trujillo as Walter Blanco (Walter White) and Roberto Urbina as José Miguel Rosas (Jesse Pinkman), alongside Sandra Reyes and Julián Arango in unnamed roles.
 On October 2, 2013, the cast list was revealed to include Reyes as Cielo Blanco (Skyler White) and Arango as Henry Navarro (Hank Schrader), and that the show would be set in Colombia.
 The equivalent of Saul Goodman is named Saúl Bueno.

 The series ran from June 8, 2014, to September 18, 2014, airing a total of 62 episodes.

-Untitled South Korean remake
+Unproduced South Korean remake

 On February 14, 2023, it was reported by The Hankyoreh that Breaking Bad would be remade in South Korea.
-The production company JP E&M will be producing the series which will be aired on an OTT streaming platform for four seasons.
+The production company JP E&M was reported to be producing the series which would be aired on an OTT streaming platform over four seasons.
 The first season was planned to be aired in early 2024 and would have been directed by Lee Chang-yeol.
-As of 2025 there were no additional updates.
+There have been no additional updates since the initial announcement.